Reading:

 Cost-Based Pricing: How to Implement It With Pricing Software

-Finding the optimum prices for your products is not a straight-forward and easy process for most of the time as you need to have a really good mechanism that takes into calculation your costs, your target profit margin, the competition, demand in the market etc.
+Finding the optimum prices for your products is not a straight-forward and easy process.
+You need to have a really good mechanism that takes into calculation your costs, your target profit margin, the competition, demand in the market etc.

-However, as evaluating all these factors at the same time is a bit challenging, there are some different strategies for pricing like cost-based pricing, premium pricing, penetration pricing or such other strategies.
+However, as evaluating all these factors at the same time is a bit challenging, there are many different strategies for pricing.
+Such as cost-based pricing, premium pricing, penetration pricing or such other strategies.
 This post will be about cost-based pricing and how to apply it with Prisync‘s Dynamic Pricing Module.

 Cost-based pricing is simply adding a certain percentage or amount of markup to your products’ internal costs to find your prices.
 This is the simplest method among different pricing strategies to find which level a product should be priced at.
 See the example below.